Who we are

 Any non-governmental organizations (NGO, INGO, and CBO) working in Malaria control, prevention, elimination, and research or organization not implementing malaria project but serving in a malaria-risk area and population through different projects in the Greater Mekong Sub-region countries can be the network of the platform.

-The CSO platform helps all CSOs working in malaria or with the at-risk populations to raise their issues.
+The Malaria Free Mekong platform helps all CSOs working in malaria or with the at-risk populations to raise their issues.
 Being a part of Platform’s network, you will have the opportunity to contribute to national and regional dialogue related to RAI2E.
-You will also be able to share challenges, issues and best practices from your countries with the regional CSO platform for advocacy.
+You will also be able to share challenges, issues and best practices from your countries with Malaria Free Mekong for advocacy.